JarrettSJohnson/MOLE-PyMOL-Chimera-plugin/README.md

 ## How to use it?

-Please consult the [manual](https://webchem.ncbr.muni.cz/Wiki/Mole:Plugins) to see how to install the software and how to work with it.
+Please consult the [manual](https://webchem.ncbr.muni.cz/Wiki/Mole:Plugins) to see how to install the software and how to use it.
 ### Acknowledgement

-* Ondřej Balcárek - Upgrade of the plugin to support version 2.5, Chimera support
+* Ondřej Balcárek - Upgrade of the plugin to support MOLE 2.5, Chimera support

 ### Citation